 English is a bit of a mongrel language.
-According to Joseph Williams, about 40 percent of our lexicon comes from French, around a third is ‘native’ English and 15 percent comes from Latin.
+According to Joseph Williams (an English language researcher), about 40 percent of our lexicon comes from French, around a third is ‘native’ English and 15 percent comes from Latin.

 All other languages combined contributed just 5 percent of our words.
 One of those ‘other’ languages is Spanish.

 Whilst the impact of Spanish on English is much less than Latin or French, there’s certainly enough of an influence to keep us eagle-eared linguists interested.